The Chetson Firm Team

 Because the criminal system can be frightening and lawyers usually speak in strange and confusing ways, Mr. Chetson knows that his clients need to have everything about their case carefully and easily explained.
 He’ll take time – as much as it requires – to communicate with you in plain speak about all of your options.

 Catherine Winter (contact her at firstname.lastname@example.org), directs the firm’s operations, guides the strategic planning of the firm, including spearheading efforts to provide outstanding levels of service to the firm’s clients.
-Ms. Winter oversees the firm’s finances and marketing efforts, and ensures that the firm offers a high level outstanding care and legal services even as the firm grows into new geographic and practice areas.
+Ms. Winter oversees the firm’s finances and marketing efforts, and ensures the firm offers a high level of care and legal services.

 Ms. Winter was previously a manager with Intel, the world’s leading provider of computer microchips, and a director of organizational development at Banner Health, one of the leading health care and hospital networks in the western United States.
 In addition to her work with the firm, she is a business consultant with a leading information technology services provider.